Shove ha'penny: Gameplay

 Players will attempt to cause a coin to knock onto one or more previously pushed ha'pennies in an effort to improve their position, as well as trying to make a score with the ha'penny being played.
 A little thought is also required – it is not usually a good move to score the third coin in a bed until towards the end of a hand, so as to set up coins in positions that will increase the chances that later coins will score by coming up from below and stopping behind the earlier coins.
 This is particularly true in the "progressive" variant of the game, where, after a player's hand of five coins is complete, any scoring coins are recorded and then pulled back to be replayed in the same turn.
 A player may try to place early coins not only to promote scoring using later coins, but also in such a way as to be pushed by the later coins into positions where further scoring opportunities may be created.
 Thus, in this version of the game, a very gifted (and/or lucky) player could theoretically win the game in a single turn.

 The game has its own body of specialised jargon, providing a host of colourful names for particular scoring opportunities, shots and board features, as well as special rules of etiquette.
 Trelawney Dayrell-Reed asserts (tongue in cheek) that the appropriate penalty for someone unfortunately wetting the board with a drink ring (and thus compromising its playing surface) is to be "painfully destroyed without benefit of clergy."

 Another important etiquette is to wipe the scoring area, after completing a game, away from the playing area as the marking chalk is coarse and interferes with the lubrication of the surface.
 Indeed, the condition of the surface is considered so critical that a shortage of arrowroot from St. Vincent due to crop failures proved problematic, as supplies from alternative sources did not perform well.

+Participation

+The game is played predominantly in the UK with numerous local leagues scattered across the country.
+Due to its nature as a pub game, local competitions are usually based in inns and public houses, with a small number of community halls and private members clubs also hosting competitions.

+The following is a list of such institutions still known to be playing the game on a competitive basis in 2025: